-I did a quick google search and found really the only page devoted to answering that question was a frequently visited quora thread.
+I did a quick Google search and found that the only page really devoted to answering that question was a Quora thread.

 It's undoubtedly a topic we secretly (or not so secretly) care about.
 And no matter how many times people we encounter shady, two-faced people, we continue to ask the question.

-At this point I'd like to say that I appreciate the angle one commenter on quora came from on this topic.
-He said he would like to rephrase the question to Why Do I Pretend? because we often put 'people' under the spotlight as if we are different from everbody else.
+I appreciate the perspective of one Quora commenter, who said that we should rephrase the question to why do I pretend? because we often put "people" under the spotlight as if we are different from everybody else.

 Sure, it's human nature.